• ABOUT

 one piece for a plus size apple body

-View on Amazon
+View on Amazon.

 This one, on the other hand, features cutouts on both sides of the waist that mimic an hourglass shape.

 Can you wear a bikini if you’re short and fat and expect to look great?
 You sure can.
-But there are several factors to consider before deciding which bikini to buy:
+But there are several factors to consider.
+If belly fats are your main concern, wear a high-waisted bikini with a tummy control panel.

-Best Bikinis When You're Short and Fat
+Best Bikini if You're Short and Fat.jpg

 If you have an hourglass body type though, (which means your waist is still well-defined despite being on the heavy side) then feel free to rock a traditional bikini to show off your curves.